Walter D. WardAssistant Professor

 - Athens and Sparta

 - From Alexander to Muhammad: The archaeology of the ancient Near East c.
 323 BCE - 750 CE

 - Religions in the Ancient Mediterranean World

 - The Socio-economic History and Material Culture of the Roman and Byzantine Near East: Essays in Honor of S. Thomas Parker (Gorgias Press, forthcoming, December 2016).

-- Mirage of the Saracen: Christians and Nomads in the Sinai Peninsula in Late Antiquity (University of California Press, forthcoming, December 2014).
+- Mirage of the Saracen: Christians and Nomads in the Sinai Peninsula in Late Antiquity (University of California Press, December 2014).

 - Walter D. Ward and Carol White, Sources of World Societies, Vol. 1: to 1715 and Walter D. Ward and Denis Gainty, Sources of World Societies, Vol. 2: since 1450 (Bedford/Saint Martin's Press, 2011), a primary source companion to John P. Mckay et al., History of World Societies.

 - "Eusebius's Onomasticon and the Transfer of the X Fretensis from Jerusalem to Aila," Limes 2012 (forthcoming).